saxoneee/kana-helper/readme.md

 based on android hiragana keyboard

-only tested in chrome for windows
+only tested in chrome for windows and android

 ## usage